- Mutual funds investment myth

 - Fact: Investment in mutual funds cover stocks, as well as other instruments like securities and debt

 Mutual funds are subject to market risks.
 Everyone knows this.
 But what you don’t know is that they’re also subject to risky myths flooding the market.
 These myths tend to corrupt the minds of the layman and prevent them from enjoying the benefits one can gain under the schemes of mutual investment.
 Worry not, though, it is easy to get out of these weird misconceptions.
-Here are 7 mutual fund investment myths which are very common amongst the people.
+Here are 7 mutual fund investment myths that are very common amongst the people.
 Try not to fall for these mutual fund investment myths and if you have, read this and let the bubble be burst.

 Mutual funds investment myth

-Myth: Only large amount can be invested
+Myth: Only a large amount can be invested

 Fact: Both small and large investments are allowed

-It is absolutely silly for this word to have spread that mutual funds require investors to invest large amounts of money, especially when mutual funds means a pooled fund by combining resources from multiple investors.
+It is absolutely silly for this word to have spread that mutual funds require investors to invest large amounts of money, especially when mutual funds mean a pooled fund by combining resources from multiple investors.
 Moreover, with more and more equity-oriented schemes and Systematic Investment Process (SIP), the investors are eligible to start their investments as low as Rs.
 500 or Rs.
 1000.
 All one needs to do is to carefully research the mutual fund investment.

 Myth: There are no short-term based profits in mutual funds

 Fact: One can avail both short-term and long-term profits